-Find out when a tenant can legally break a lease in Pennsylvania, when they can’t, and whether or not a landlord is required by Pennsylvania law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Pennsylvania, when they can’t, and if a landlord is required by Pennsylvania law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Pennsylvania to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Pennsylvania to end a tenancy.

 Lease Termination Notice Requirements in Pennsylvania

 Pennsylvania tenants have to provide written notice for the following lease terms

 Pennsylvania tenants have to provide written notice for the following lease terms (68 Pa.
 Stat. § 250.501(b)):